 As of today, there is no treatment available that can cure arthritis.
 But, there are several medical procedures that can improve your joint’s capability to function efficiently.
 In addition to that, most of today's treatments aim to relieve inflammatory signs and symptoms.
 Hence, most of these treatments will help you cope with your discomforts.

 Disease Modifying Antirheumatic Drugs (DMARDs) are usually prescribed to patients suffering from rheumatoid arthritis.
-Why so?
 Basically, this specific type of drugs such as methotrexate (Rheumatrex®) retards joint damage by “modifying” one’s immune system.
 Remember, as mentioned earlier, rheumatoid arthritis is an autoimmune disease.
-Hence, the best way to control this medical condition is to focus on treating the underlying cause which is your immune system.
-Corticosteroids such as prednisone does not only deliver anti-inflammatory effects.
+Hence, the best way to control this medical condition is to focus on treating the underlying cause, which is your immune system.
+Corticosteroids, such as prednisone, does not only deliver anti-inflammatory effects.
 It also acts like DMARDs.
 However, as of today, the use of this specific type of drugs is still an issue.
 Primarily because of its adverse drug reactions.

 2. Physical therapy and surgical procedures

 Physical therapy is another treatment option you can take if you’re experiencing joint stiffness.
 Keep in mind that, if you’re suffering from arthritis, it is strongly advised to move your joints .
 Being immobile will only make matters worse.
 Physical therapy aims to help you achieve this.
 Although it will not bring back your joint’s 100% health, it will help you do your everyday tasks without severe discomforts.